dotBunny/GDX/.docfx/manual/contributing/design-guidelines.md

 - Embedded in the project is an [EditorConfig](https://editorconfig.org/), which should standardize much of the formatting.
   - It is based on the .NET Roslyn repositories `.editorconfig`.
-  - Don't use C# 9 new format
+  - Don't use anything that would break Unity 2020.3 (hybrid C# 8)
   - Warns of non-explicit type definitions everywhere (we're not going to use var to promote better readability).